Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Analysis of the inexact method

 We now study the existence and uniqueness of solutions to the inexact method~\eqref{eq:mixed_discrete}.
 A critical ingredient for the uniqueness analysis is the following condition: \begin{assumption}[Fortin condition] Let $\{(\mbbU_n,\mbbV_m)\}$ be a family of \emph{discrete} subspace pairs, where $\mbbU_n\subset\mbbU$ and $\mbbV_m\subset\mbbV$.
 For each pair $(\mbbU_n,\mbbV_m)$ in this family, there exists an operator $\Pi_{n,m}:\mbbV\to \mbbV_m$ and constants $C_\Pi>0$ and $D_\Pi>0$ (independent of $n$ and $m$) such that the following conditions are satisfied:

 where $I:\mathbb V\to\mbbV$ is the identity map in~$\mbbV$.
 For simplicity, we write $\Pi$ instead of~$\Pi_{n,m}$. \end{assumption} Such an operator is referred to as a \emph{Fortin} operator after Fortin's trick in mixed finite element methods~\cite[Section~5.4]{BofBreForBOOK2013}.
 For the existence of~$\Pi$, note that the last identity~\eqref{eq:Fortin_c} requires that $\dim \mbbV_m \ge \dim \Image(B|_{\mbbU_n}) = \dim \mbbU_n$ (for a bounded-below operator~$B$).
-Note that~\eqref{eq:Fortin_a} implies~\eqref{eq:Fortin_b} with~$D_\Pi = 1+ C_\Pi$, but to allow for sharper estimates, we prefer to retain the independent constant~$D_\Pi$. \begin{remark}[Discrete $\inf$-$\sup$ condition] Assumption~\ref{assumpt:Fortin} is satisfied if and only if the discrete pairs in the family $\{(\mbbU_n,\mbbV_m)\}$ satisfy the \emph{discrete $\inf$-$\sup$ condition}, that is, there exists a constant $\widehat{\gamma}>0$, independent of~$m$ and~$n$, such that:
+Note that~\eqref{eq:Fortin_a} implies~\eqref{eq:Fortin_b} with~$D_\Pi = 1+ C_\Pi$, but to allow for sharper estimates, we prefer to retain the independent constant~$D_\Pi$. \begin{theorem}[Inexact method: Discrete well-posedness] Let $\mbbU$ and $\mbbV$ be two Banach spaces and let $B:\mbbU \to\mbbV^*$ be a linear, continuous and bounded-below operator, with continuity constant $M_B>0$ and bounded-below constant $\gamma_B>0$.
+Assume that $\mbbV$ and $\mbbV^*$ are reflexive and strictly convex.
+Let $\mbbU_n\subset \mbbU$ and $\mbbV_m\subset \mbbV$ be finite-dimensional subspaces such that the (Fortin) Assumption~\ref{assumpt:Fortin} holds true.
+Given $f\in \mbbV^*$, there exists a unique solution $(r_m,u_n)\in \mbbV_m\times \mbbU_n$ of the inexact method: